The ADVANCE Resource & Coordination (ARC) Network

 The ARC Network Resource Library

 Originally hosted on Mendeley, the ARC Network Resource Library was an online repository of resources related to equity in STEM.
-The Library featured nearly 10,000 tagged resources from a variety of sources and included journal articles, literature reviews, conference papers, presentation slides and videos, policy documents, bibliographies, websites, newspaper articles, blogs, concept papers, toolkits, training materials, data and statistics, webinar recordings, reports, and more.
-The ARC Network curated resources, striving to include voices, perspectives, movements, disciplines, and methodologies often excluded and undervalued in STEM and academia, and community members could also upload resources to the Library.
-To facilitate the translation of resources to practice, the ARC Network also made use of LibGuides, online resource guides on specific topics intended to support community learning and application of resources to practice.
+The Library featured nearly 10,000 tagged, curated, and community-contributed resources from a variety of sources including journal articles, literature reviews, conference papers, presentation slides and videos, policy documents, bibliographies, websites, newspaper articles, blogs, concept papers, toolkits, training materials, data and statistics, webinar recordings, reports, and more.
+The Library also housed the WEPAN Knowledge Center (WKC), the creation of which was previously funded by NSF Engineering Education and Research on Gender in Science and Engineering Programs under award numbers 1016711 and 0648210.

 The Virtual Visiting Scholar Program